allanderek/football-data-elm/README.md

 - [x] It would be great if we could add a little colour, eg for games in progress.
 - [ ] Add the 'form' to the table with colours
 - [ ] I'd like to properly justify the matches, to do this you will have to add 'info' rows to 'Table'
+- [ ] When we go to the matches if we could automatically scroll down to the something like the current date